Certified Occupational Safety Specialist (COSS) Course

 - Taught by an Authorized OSHA Outreach Trainer

-- This intensive five-day program takes place 8 a.m.-5 p.m. in Newark, Delaware
+- Intensive five-day program takes place 8 a.m.-5 p.m. in Newark, Delaware with these upcoming offerings—

 Certified Occupational Safety Specialist® (COSS) is an intensive curriculum-based training course that is recognized nationwide for its rigorous standards and outstanding curriculum.
 Whether you want to transform your workplace or your career, the COSS course is the most effective method for the safety practitioner to achieve both.